gwartney21/TrackIt/README.md

 ## About Project

-Skills- Laravel-Blade / BootstrapVue / Laravel-Breeze / Eloquent ORM / Laravel-Sail

-JustApply an MVP job tracking application that helps users keep track of job application listings and the application status.
+JustApply is an MVP job tracking application that helps users keep track of job application listings and the application status.
+From designing, to planning out the functionality, data structure, and logic flows, I developed this full application by implementing my skills in  Laravel-Blade, BootstrapVue, Laravel-Breeze, Eloquent ORM and Laravel-Sail.

 ## Features added to the project